Know the ropes

 "The captain, who had been on the coast before and 'knew the ropes,' took the steering oar"

-That clearly has a seafaring connection, although it appears to be using the figurative meaning of the phrase, i.e. 'the captain was knowledgeable', but without any specific allusion to ropes.
+That clearly has a seafaring connection, although it appears to be using the figurative meaning of the phrase, that is, 'the captain was knowledgeable', but without any specific allusion to ropes.

 There are also early citations that come from the theatre.
 J. Timon, in Opera Goer, 1850 includes this: